kerondwarf55/notes/README.md

 - Today's programming wisdom is: "Simplicity is the ultimate sophistication." — Leonardo da Vinci.

 In the context of programming, this quote emphasizes that writing clean, readable, and straightforward code is a hallmark of advanced skill.
 It's easy to make complex solutions, but true mastery lies in finding the simplest solution for a given problem.
 Always strive to reduce complexity, refactor when necessary, use clear variable names, and write modular code.
 This approach not only makes your code easier to understand and maintain but also minimizes potential bugs and enhances collaboration with other developers.

+# 2024-01-02
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, always strive to write clear, concise, and readable code that others (and your future self) can easily understand and maintain.
+Remember that complex solutions might solve problems temporarily but often lead to more bugs, harder maintenance, and less scalability.
+Optimize for simplicity and elegance in your programs."